jasonsbeer/Amiga-2000-EATX/README.md

 ## Project Status
 Schematics complete.
 Routing board.

 This project is in the proof of concept stage.
-It may not work at this time.
+It may not work in its current state.
 Once the prototype boards are received and assembled, I will be able to correct any discovered issues and update the appropriate drawings.

 ## Project Goals
 1. Enter Amiga 2000 Rev 6.4 schematics into KiCad.
 2. When possible, replace end of life components with suitable alternatives that are commercially available.
 3. Layout and route components using the ATX standard as a guide.
 4. Test it and make sure it works.

-## Possible Future Goals and Considerations
-1. Support for HID keyboard and mouse.
-2. On-board 8 megabyte memory expansion.
-3. Support for PC configured disk drives.

 ## Ordering PCBs
 See information [here](PCB.md).